1712n/backend-challenge/README.md

 streaming application as it keeps all the state in memory to compute the average volumes.
 Therefore, as a next step we want you to optimize memory consumption.

 Please make minimal changes to the `OrderBookMetricsCalculator` class only.
+If you prefer Java lang, feel free to convert calculator class from Kotlin to Java.

 ## What's next
 If you are ready with your branch, create a pull request and wait for review.
 As soon as